krprzenioslo/Hystrixwiki2/FAQ.md

 In this example 4 separate HystrixCommands expose the functionality, wrap both network and client code execution and allow granular control of isolation and fallback behavior.

 Resilience engineering becomes part of the library behavior and business logic.
-It is not a generic layer that makes failure go away.

 <a name='LoadBalancer'/>
 ## Why don't you just use a load-balancer?